-The editor of the Woman's Page a photograph of Miss Harmon.
+The editor of the Woman's Page a had asked her why she did not get a photograph of Miss Harmon.
 Letty had not thought of it.
 Well, she could try and get that later, and they could print it on Sunday.
 Miss Upton was sure she could get it from Mrs. Harmon.

-In her, story Letty said that "the young fiances of the proud English title is a graceful, sweet girl verging on her 17th birthday.
+In her story Letty said that "the young fiancee of the proud English title is a graceful, sweet girl verging on her 17th birthday.
 During the past year abroad she had received the finishing touches to her education, and the wedding will probably occur next autumn.
 The family are extremely reticent about the engagement."

-On the day following that on which Letty had glowed over her own periods in all the dignity of type, she came to the office bright and early, thirsting for more Mrs. Harmous.
+Letty had glowed over her own periods in all the dignity of type, she came to the office bright and early, thirsting for more Mrs. Harmous.
 Newspaper work was fascinating!